 For healthy meatloaf, try ground turkey, which can be substituted in nearly any meatloaf recipe.
 Ground chicken works too, but I recommend mixing it with ground beef.
 You’ll need a little fat to prevent drying and give it flavor.

 My Italian Meatloaf uses marinara sauce.
-And now, my Southwestern Meatloaf uses a zesty lime laced ketchup.
+And now, my Southwest Meatloaf uses a zesty lime laced ketchup.
 Deliciousness!

 Some feel that cooking meatloaf can be tricky to get just right.
 Check to make sure your meatloaf internal temperature should be 160 degrees.
 Use a meat thermometer to check instead of cutting into your precious loaf.